Storyflow

 Best for: YouTubers, writers, content strategists, and any creator who wants to develop ideas visually and create content that actually performs.

-Claude excels at nuanced, thoughtful writing.
+Claude is strongest at nuanced, thoughtful writing.
 For long-form content like essays, in-depth articles, or book chapters, Claude often produces more natural prose than ChatGPT.

 Pros: Better writing quality, larger context window, more nuanced understanding, excellent for editing.